rohanmr/My-Business-Website/README.md

 ## Info:

-Mybusiness is the business website which helps to find any category shop in the local city also shopper can add shop easily on our website.
+Mybusiness is a business website that helps to find any category shop in the local city also shoppers can add shops easily on our website.

 ## How to Run Project:

-1. Download the Code and Open in VS Code.
+1. Download the Code and Open it in VS Code.
 2. Install Python form Link.

     https://www.python.org/downloads/